Crossroads MVP

 • Basic: HHH HH H

-• If a character takes a Minor wound, mark off H.
+• If a character takes a Minor wound, D, mark off H.

-• If a character takes a Major wound, mark off H.
+• If a character takes a Major wound, D, mark off H.

-• If a character takes a Mortal wound, mark off H.
+• If a character takes a Mortal wound, D, mark off H.

 • If a character cannot mark off an appropriate wound, they should instead mark a more serious wound.

-• If a character must mark a Wound, but has no space, they are Out of Action.
+• If a character must mark a Wound, but has no space for that type or greater, they are Out of Action.

 • Damage is tagged to deal a certain type or amount of damage.